 Common cold symptoms are more minor and often begin with a sore throat, and include a runny or stuffy nose.
 Most symptoms tend to be above the neck.
 Cold symptoms come on gradually and usually last about a week.

-When you have a cold, you may feel tired and achy, but the symptoms are usually mild and will resolve within a few days.
+When you have a cold, you may feel tired and achy, but cold symptoms are usually mild and will resolve within a few days.